AJWS Global Justice Fellowship for Rabbinical and Graduate Students

 ▼ Is there more than one group of fellows each year?

-- AJWS will select 5-6 groups of fellows each year: a national group of rabbinical students and graduate students pursuing careers in religious and communal Jewish leadership, a national group of rabbis and Jewish communal professionals and several geographically-organized groups of established Jewish leaders in major U.S. cities.
+- AJWS will select 5-6 groups of fellows each year: a national group of rabbinical students and graduate students pursuing careers in religious and communal Jewish leadership, a national group of rabbis, and several geographically-organized groups of established Jewish leaders in major U.S. cities.

 ▼ What is the structure of the year-long fellowship program?